ddan4/Gravity-DAO-INFO/spaces/1_WELFARE-AT-WORK-WEB-3.md

 Coming back to the point, there is a huge variety of challenges that someone can go through.
 We might be equipped to support them in some of them, in some others it will be beyond our capacity.

-At least we try, we can try to create a space where it's okay to share these sorts of things.
+We can try to create a space where it's okay to share these sorts of things.
 At least we have the possibility to try to respond.
 That is super hard creating such an environment is perhaps the hardest thing.

-As I see at one where we can have tremendous impact, because it also benefits the business, which can help us justify these work.
-Unfortunately, we're still in a situation where we need to justify a lot of these things from a financial perspective, even if we are just talking about viability.
+As I see it, one where we can have tremendous impact, because it also benefits the business, which can help us justify these work. **Unfortunately, we're still in a situation where we need to justify a lot of these things from a financial perspective**, even if we are just talking about viability.

 As I was saying, is organizations are in all situations.
 Some are wealthy, some are not and so on.
 If the organization cannot subsist to care for the people, it won't be able to care for the people.